Sastik/Basic_LINUX_Tutorial_Document/README.md

     Execute : user can run the file or lookup a spec file within a directory

+ #  📌Users and group in Linux🐱‍🚀:

+ A user is an entity,  in a Linux operating system,  that can manipulate and perform several other operation.
+Users  are accounts that can be used to login into a system.
+ Each users  us identified by a unique identification number or UID  by the system All the information of users in a system are stored in file .the hashed passwords for users  are stored in file

+ #  There are three types  of user in linux- root , regular , service,

+   1. The root user Account
+   This is main user account  in linux system.
+It is  automatically created during the installation.
+It has the highest privilege in system
+It can do any administrative work and can access any service .
+It should not be used for routin activities
+It cannot be deleted.
+But if require it can be disabled

+   2. the regular user account
+This is the normal user account during the installation,  one regular user account is created.
+After the installation we can creat as many regular user account as we need .
+This  account has moderate privilege .
+This account is intended for roùtin works it can access only those file and services for whiche it is authorized.
+As per requirement it can disable or deleted

+   3.The service account
+Service account are created by installation packages when they are installed these account are used by Service  to run processes and execute functions

+# groups
+User  can be listed  in different groups.
+Group allow us to set permissions on the group level  instead of setting the permissions  on individual  level

  #  Basic Commands & operation in Kali Linux📸🐱